Introduction

 Hazmat Class 9 includes a diverse range of hazardous materials.
 Some examples of Hazmat Class 9 materials are:

-1. Dry Ice: Dry ice, the solid form of carbon dioxide, is commonly used for refrigeration and transportation of perishable goods.
-It is classified as Hazmat Class 9 due to its potential to cause asphyxiation if not handled properly.
+- Dry Ice: Dry ice, the solid form of carbon dioxide, is commonly used for refrigeration and transporting perishable goods.
+It is classified as Hazmat Class 9 due to its potential to cause asphyxiation if not appropriately handled.

 Conclusion